ishanchadha01/printer/README.md

 # Planning
 ## completed
 - vector and triangle primitives
-- stl parser
+- stl parser for ascii and binary
 - compute line segments of intersecting mesh triangles with each layer
+- matplotlib-based pybinded visualization tool

 ## todo
-- binary stl parser
 - contouring to turn each layer into path
-- path visualization tool

-## todo

 # Sensing